SatyamAgarwal12345/micro-frontend/README.md

 });
 ```

-- **Remotes**: Allows IceCream to consume the Host application.
+- **Remotes**: Allows IceCream to consume the MFE application.
 - **Exposes**: Shares its IceCream component and local `pubSub` utility.

 ---

 ## Running the Project

-- Start all micro-frontends and the host application using `npm start`.
+- Start all micro-frontends and the MFE application using `npm start`.
 - Navigate to `http://localhost:4000` to view the integration.
-- Perform interactions in the Cake or IceCream micro-frontends to see updates in the Host's Cart component.
+- Perform interactions in the Cake or IceCream micro-frontends to see updates in the MFE's Cart component.

 ---